The Shoalhaven Coast

 I feel well-placed to write about the beauty and other joys of the NSW coast, south of Sydney.

-If you have had the experiences there that I do, you love the howling north-Easter, up by Midday, and blowing for days.
+If you have had the experiences there that I do, you will understand my love for a howling north-Easter, up by Midday, and blowing for days.

-I have brought many here to experience it over the years.
+I have enjoyed bringing many here to experience the Shoalhaven coast over the years.

-My parents bought an asbestos-ridden fibro getaway at Culburra Beach in 1970 when I was two and a half years old.
+In 1970 when I was two and a half years old, my parents bought an asbestos-ridden fibro getaway at Culburra Beach.
 Every second weekend they transported 2 kids, 2 dogs, 2 cats and a grandfather, a 3+ hour journey then.
 Nuts.

 A brief socio-economic analysis follows.